cactuaroid/protoc-gen-opcua/README.md

 # Overview
-protoc plugin for generating OPC UA design xml for [UA-ModelCompiler](https://github.com/OPCFoundation/UA-ModelCompiler/) from gRPC .proto.
+protoc-gen-opcua is the protoc plugin for generating OPC UA design xml for [UA-ModelCompiler](https://github.com/OPCFoundation/UA-ModelCompiler/) from gRPC .proto.

 - `stream` is ignored.
 - `oneof` is ignored and all fields simply being listed.